-Tryouts for all departments are now taking place, and will continue until Feb.
-5. Want to learn more?
-Come to an info session on Jan.
-22 or Jan.
-28. Both sessions will take place at 5:00 p.m. in BUR 136.
+Tryouts for all departments for senior staff are now taking place, and will continue until May 20.
+Want to learn more?
+Email the managing editor at email@example.com.

-If you'd like to meet the team or tour the office, don't hesitate to come visit on weekdays between 10 a.m. and 8 p.m.
+If you'd like to meet the team or tour the office, don't hesitate to set up a time by email.
 Our office is located in the basement of the HSM building, near the Cronkite Plaza and the CMA building.
 Questions?
-Email managing editor Jordan Rudner at firstname.lastname@example.org.
+Email managing editor Brett Donohoe at firstname.lastname@example.org.
 For a description of each of the Texan's departments, scroll down.

 View Texas Student Media in a larger map

 The news department covers student issues on campus, UT policy, the UT administration, legislation affecting the University, city policy affecting UT, crime on campus and much more.
 The department also does in-depth, long-term investigations issues such as UT's race-inclusive admissions policy and the UT System's oil revenues.
 No experience required.